zhiro-labs/daia/README.md

     uv run main.py
     ```

+## Discord Application Permissions and Intents

+For the bot to function correctly, you need to configure its permissions and intents in the [Discord Developer Portal](https://discord.com/developers/).

+### Privileged Gateway Intents

+Navigate to your bot's settings in the Discord Developer Portal and enable the following privileged gateway intents:

+- **Server Members Intent**: Required for the bot to recognize and address users by their display name.
+- **Message Content Intent**: Required for the bot to read message content.

+### Bot Permissions

+When inviting the bot to your server, ensure it has the following permissions:

+- **General Permissions**
+  - View Channels
+- **Text Permissions**
+  - Send Messages
+  - Attach Files
+  - Read Message History

 ## Configuration

 Daia is configured using environment variables.
 These can be set in a `.env` file in the project root.